Tax Services for the Oil & Gas Industry has been saved

 The Deloitte difference

 Our Oil and Gas practice professionals serve clients in the upstream, downstream, midstream, and oilfield service sectors — ranging from large global enterprises to new start-up firms — providing services that help each client achieve their specific objectives and add value across each organization.
-The Deloitte Oil & Gas practice provides services to the top ten Oil & Gas companies on the Fortune 1000, and we provide tax services to over 85% of the Fortune 500.
+The Deloitte Oil & Gas practice provides services to the top ten Oil & Gas companies on the Fortune 1000, and we provide tax services to more than 85 percent of the Fortune 500.

 Deloitte is a leading tax advisor in the United States and internationally.
 Our tax professionals include field-experienced industry practitioners devoted to specific oil and gas segments and a deep bench of technical specialists across tax disciplines and jurisdictions.
 We can address your need for specialized tax knowledge and supplement your tax organization while understanding the details that are important to oil and gas companies.
 We can help you explore ways to reduce your tax exposure by helping you understand and manage critical tax issues.
 The dramatic changes currently occurring in the tax arena require companies to do more proactive planning to help maintain a competitive advantage.